junxit/us-congress-bills-116/metadata.md

 - 2019-02-07 — Introduced in House
 - 2019-02-07 — Introduced in House
 - 2019-02-07 — Referred to the House Committee on Oversight and Reform.
+- 2019-02-11 — Considered under suspension of the rules. (consideration: CR H1499-1500)
+- 2019-02-11 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1064.
+- 2019-02-11 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-02-11 — Ms. Hill (CA) moved to suspend the rules and pass the bill, as amended.
+- 2019-02-11 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H1499)
+- 2019-02-11 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H1499)